Global warming outpaces efforts to slow it: UN

 Taken together, rising emissions and revised projections on CO2 removal have widened the emissions gap by 15 percent for a 2C world, and by nearly 70 percent for the 1.5C target, according to the new report.

 The news comes despite breakneck growth in solar and wind power, gains in energy efficiency, and climate action by business and local governments, said Andrew Steer, president and CEO of the Washington DC-based World Resources Institute.
-“We are chasing a bus” — climate change — “and we are going faster and faster, setting new world records,” he said by phone.
+"We are chasing a bus" -- climate change -- "and we are going faster and faster, setting new world records," he said by phone.
+"But the bus is accelerating even faster, and the gap is increasing."

+Momentum is most lacking at the national level, the report suggested.
+"Governments really need to look at their Nationally Determined Contributions (NDCs) and increase their ambition," said Drost.
+Boosting carbon-cutting efforts is high on the agenda at UN climate talks starting next week in Katowice, though host country Poland has let it be known that its top priority is finalising the "rulebook" for the Paris Agreement, which enters into force in 2020.

+But upping ambition will be a tall order given that most major economies are not even on track to achieve their current pledges.
+The United States, the world´s second biggest carbon emitter, will miss its target badly, as will Australia, Canada, South Korea, Mexico and Turkey.

 PARIS: Humanity is falling further behind in the race against climate change, with the gap between greenhouse gas emissions and levels needed to achieve the Paris climate treaty temperature goals continuing to widen, the UN said Tuesday.